-Ali agreed conditions in the campground have improved, and said the SCORE program has affected more than the seven who are expected to complete it in March.
+Ali agreed and said SCORE has affected more than the seven who are expected to complete the program in March.

-Police are already working with five new SCORE participants from the Maysville area, and Barber said the department is applying the lessons it learned from the Campground.
+Police are already working with five new SCORE participants from another high-crime area of the city, and Barber said the department is applying the lessons it learned from the Campground.
 The five new participants joined the program after a similar drug operation in Maysville last November.

 So far, two are volunteering at the Inner City Mission and one is working with the homeless through Mobile’s First Christian Church.
-Despite that progress, some of the same issues with drug use that plagued the Campground participants have been a problem with this second group as well.
+Though, some of the same issues with drug use that plagued the Campground participants have been a problem with this second group as well.

 According to the MPD, only one of the five from Maysville has routinely passed required drug tests during the first two months.

-The seven from the Campground crew that remain part of SCORE will meet with community leaders in March to determine whether they’ll be released, but in keeping with the theme, Barber said the final decision will be up to the panelists.
+The seven from the Campground crew that remain part of SCORE will meet with community leaders in March to determine whether they’ll be released from the program.
+The final decision will be up to the panelists.

 “We won’t be bringing charges against any that complete everything successfully to our satisfaction, but if a guy has done everything else right and still has issues with marijuana or something like that, it will be up to the panel to decide what to do,” Barber said.
 “They’ve been pretty closely involved with these guys, and if they will stay involved in keeping them off the street and off drugs, we won’t arrest them.”

-In keeping with the community approach to policing, Barber said the MPD plans to continue working in several communities to address not only crime but also blighted and abandoned properties through Mayor Sandy Stimpson’s blight initiative.
+In keeping with the community approach to policing, Barber said the MPD plans to continue working in several communities to address not only crime but also abandoned houses as part of the city’s ongoing efforts to address blighted properties.

-The department has already taken the approach with a few properties, one of which was demolished last May after it was condemned by city.
-However, as Lagniappe reported last month, Stimpson’s blight initiative is already proving to be more costly than anticipated.
+The department has already taken the same approach with a few properties, one of which was demolished last May after it was condemned through a civil action filed by the city.
+Though, as Lagniappe reported last month, Mayor Sandy Stimpson’s blight initiative is already proving to be more costly than originally anticipated.

 The expense is another reason why Barber said his approach has focused on working with those who live in a community in hopes of finding partners to invest in a long-term solution.

-“If we can change the environment completely, by getting the blight removed and getting people back into the area that are working class people, you’ll begin to truly change the neighborhood in a long-term sense,” Barber said.
+“If we can change the environment completely, by getting the blight removed and getting people back into the area that are working class people, you’ll begin to truly change the neighborhood in a long-term sense,” he added.
 “You can’t just walk in and weed out the crime but leave the environment intact.
 If you do, it just breeds another generation of it.”